-- Undergraduate GPA of 3.0, or higher, on a 4-point scale for the final 60 semester hours of study • \Evidence of scores in the higher percentiles on any of the acceptable standardized tests - Applicant's letter should demonstrate strong writing skills, expressed desire to work in the security field at the management level and/or assist in developing security policy within a governmental environment, commitment to completing the degree, and strong rationale for wanting this specific degree - Letters of recommendation should come from persons sufficiently acquainted with the student to be able to comment on the potential to successfully complete a graduate program and should provide evidence of applicant's excellent critical thought, motivation, study and writing skills, and strong overall faculty recommendation
+- Major or minor in criminal justice or a related field from accredited university.
+Otherwise, additional preparatory course work will be needed. - Undergraduate GPA of 3.0, or higher, on a 4-point scale for the final 60 semester hours of study. - Letter should demonstrate strong writing skills, a commitment to completing the degree, and a strong rationale for wanting this specific degree. - Letters of recommendation from faculty sufficiently acquainted with the student to be able to comment on his/her potential to successfully complete a graduate program and that provide evidence of excellent critical thought, motivation, study and writing skills, and a strong overall faculty recommendation. - Completion of a previous master's degree in any field, from an accredited institution. - Authoring of publication(s) technical, professional or academic.
+Research experience. - Grant-writing experience. - Primary attention is paid to these preferences.